sstevener/Python-APIs---Whats-the-Weather-Like/README.md

-# Unit 6 Assignment - Python-APIs-Homework - What's the Weather Like?
+# Unit 6 Assignment - Python-APIs- What's the Weather Like?

 ## Background